 Eating at the table together as a family without any devices or distractions, gives us an opportunity to “enhance the physical, intellectual, and emotional growth of our children” according to Dr. Nordgren.
 And I wholeheartedly agree with her.

-Sitting together at the table could very well be the only opportunity a child gets with his/her family each day.
+Sitting together at the table may sometimes be the only opportunity a child gets to interact one-on-one with his/her family each day.
 Even if you’re married with no children, or living with roommates, connecting with one another is vital to the harmony of the household.

 Believe it or not, there’s magic in cooking meals at home for our loved ones.
 Especially when children are living in the home.
 They’re already curious by nature.
 The family table can serve as an extension of their learning.
-Talk about the ingredients you’re using, how they help
+Talk about the ingredients, and how they help

 Visit a farmer’s market together and start a conversation with a farmer about a vegetable or fruit you know nothing about.
 If you don’t know the answer, google it ahead of time if you can!